This video is unavailable because we were unable to load a message from our sponsors.

 Golden Globes 2023: All the Must-See Moments!

 Adele's new music video for "Oh My God" off her 30 album has dropped, and it's almost quite literally fire.

-The 33-year-old singer is earning rave reviews following the release of the music video on Wednesday, as Adele looks stunning in multiple wardrobe changes and hairdos while possibly singing about her new-ish boyfriend, Rich Paul, as some speculate.
+The 33-year-old singer is earning rave reviews following the release of the music video on Wednesday, as Adele looks stunning in multiple wardrobe changes, Cartier jewelry, and hairdos while possibly singing about her new-ish boyfriend, Rich Paul, as some speculate.